SnailyDev/VineyLabs/docs/README.md

 # Viney's Universe

+### WARNING - THIS PROJECT IS DISCONTINUED

-This is a RPG that you need to explore, battle mobs on the way, and become the most popular player in Viney's Universe.
+This was a RPG that you needed to explore, battle mobs on the way, and become the most popular player in Viney's Universe.

+As this project is deprecated and BARELY started, it needs to be abandoned because I will develop Java games with FXGL, for example, or libGDX, if I fix a error that I have.

 ## How to play/use

-1. Download the latest release
-2. Launch the installer
-3. Now launch the game!

-Currently the game is only available for Windows 11/10 64bit
+As the game is discontinued, there are no releases, but you can use `make build` and then `make` to run the game.

 ## License

-The game is licensed under a non-commercial use license.
+The game is licensed under a non-commercial use license, called the CC-NC-4.0.
 See more at [LICENSE.md](LICENSE.md)

-## See a issue/bug ?
+## See a issue/bug?

-You can sumbit an issue, or make a pull request if you want, because conributions are welcome!
-See more about in the [CONTRIBUTIONS.md](CONTRIBUTIONS.md) file.
+As the project is discontinued, I won't fix bugs anyways, but, you can fork the project, make a pull request, and continue the project.

 ## Credits

+You may need them to fork the repo:

 Music:
 Wildflowers by Purrple Cat | https://purrplecat.com